wiiznokes/gitnote/doc/features.md

 - **Toggling**: Click the checkbox to toggle between `completed?: yes` and `completed?: no`.
 - **Automatic Updates**: Toggling updates the `updated` timestamp and saves the changes to the file and Git repository.
 - **Visual Feedback**: Completed notes can be visually distinguished (future feature).
+- **List View Icons**: In list view, tasks show a checkbox icon while notes show a document icon.

 ### Usage Tips
 - Add frontmatter to notes to enable the checkbox.
 - Use completion for tasks, reminders, or project tracking.
 - The checkbox is read-only in display; editing requires toggling in the app.
 - Changes are committed to Git automatically.
+- In list view, the icon type (checkbox vs document) indicates whether the item is a task or note.

 ### Example Workflow
 1. Create a note with frontmatter: